dev-diaries41/smartscan-sdk/README.md

 ### Indexing

 To get started with indexing media quickly, you can use the provided `ImageIndex` and `VideoIndexer` classes as shown below.
 You can optionally create your own indexers (including for text related data) by implementing the `BatchProcessor` interface.

-**Important**: During indexing the MediaStore Id is used to as the id in the `Embedding` which is stored.
-This can later be used for retrieval.

 See docs for more details.

 #### Image Indexing

 Index images to enable similarity search.
 The index is saved as a binary file and managed with a FileEmbeddingStore.
+> **Important**: During indexing the MediaStore Id is used to as the id in the `Embedding` which is stored.
+This can later be used for retrieval.

 ```kotlin
 val imageEmbedder = ClipImageEmbedder(context, ResourceId(R.raw.image_encoder_quant_int8))